teopotter88/teopotter88.github.io/index.md

 ## 1. Tetris

+This is my first class project.
+I programmed a Tetris game with the language JavaFX in Eclipse.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for